| |

 Dan.

-On Fri, Feb 15, 2008 at 5:05 AM, Alan Cox <alan@xxxxxxxxxxxxxxxxxxx> wrote:
+On Fri, Feb 15, 2008 at 5:05 AM, Alan Cox < alan@xxxxxxxxxxxxxxxxxxx> wrote:

 On Thu, 14 Feb 2008 22:24:18 -0500

-> I agree that it is very hard, and that no one has done it.
-But
+> Weiming, > > I agree that it is very hard, and that no one has done it.
+But > nevertheless I suggest the following question to the Xen developers: > > Given the fact that memory bandwidth is shared amongst multiple cores on

 > a single die, assume that one VM is running on each core.
-What is to
+What is to > stop one VM from saturating the memory bus, causing reduced performance > of all the other VMs?
+This is the general multi-core problem, not

-> memory to a VM if it can't use the memory because a process of another
+> specific to Xen.
+But it affects Xen greatly.
+What use is it to allocate > memory to a VM if it can't use the memory because a process of another > VM has saturated the memory bus?

 Its perfectly doable on modern x86 - you use the profiling registers and